Enekoassets/bvhTools/docs/functionalities/slicing/index.md

 ```

 ## Appending motion slices to one bvhData object
-You can append multiple BVH files with different motions to a base BVH file, using the *appendBvhSlices(baseBvh, bvhsToAppend)* method.
+With the *appendBvhSlices(baseBvh, bvhsToAppend)* method, you can append multiple BVH files with different motions to a base BVH file.

 ```python
 from bvhTools.bvhSlicer import getBvhSlices, appendBvhSlices